ecilasun/tinysys/software/SDK/task.md

 The function will return a handle to the task created, which can then be stopped by calling the `TaskExitTaskWithID()` function listed below.

 ### Yielding time to other tasks
-`uint64_t TaskYield()`
+`void TaskYield()`

-This function has two purposes.
-Its primary purpose is to switch to the next task in the queue for the calling CPU, as quickly as possible.
+This function switches to the next task in the queue for the calling CPU, as quickly as possible.

-The second function is to return the current internal CSR time register's value that was read when the task switch took place.

-Call this function in a tight loop that might be blocking other tasks or the OS.
+Call this function in a tight loop that might be blocking other tasks or the OS, to yield time back to the calling CPU's scheduler before the task's run length is up.

-If this function is not called, the tasks will switch automatically after their run length expires, therefore it is entirely optional.
-Still, it is recommended as a good practice to do this at least once, for example, in a main game loop.

 ### Stopping a task
 `void TaskExitTaskWithID(struct STaskContext *_ctx, uint32_t _taskid, uint32_t _signal)`